davedotdev/blog/content/blog/2022/09/01-09-2022-aws-lambda-go-local/index.md

 {"statusCode":200,"headers":null,"multiValueHeaders":null,"body":"Hello, xxx.xxx.xxx.xxx\n"}
 ```

 Great, it worked!
 Just like that we created a Go Lambda and ran it on Docker on your machine.
+You can now hack around with the Go code because the build process is more of the same.
+From here, you can use SAM to deploy this Lambda to your AWS account if you so wished.

 ## Digging in